 2. Triangulation: finding your way on a map

-- Rotate the compass dial to match the North of the compass with the arrow of the compass.
+- Rotate the compass dial until the North on the dial aligns with the compass needle.

-- This makes it possible to note an angle on the dial of the compass that will be noted to transfer it to the map.
+- Note the angle on the dial and prepare to transfer it to your map.

-- Turn the compass dial to the measured angle.
+- Set the compass dial to the first measured angle.

 3. Heading: finding the most direct path to a given point